apache/predictionio/docs/manual/recommendation/dase.md

 In MyEngine/src/main/scala/***DataSource.scala***

-The `def readTraining` of class `DataSource` reads, and selects, data from a data store and it returns `TrainingData`.
+The `def readTraining` of class `DataSource` reads, and selects, data from datastore of EventServer and it returns `TrainingData`.

 ```scala
 case class DataSourceParams(val appId: Int) extends Params